hwlim/NucleoATAC/README.md

-Forked from GreenleafLab/NucleoATAC and converted to python3; yet to be tested.
+Forked from GreenleafLab/NucleoATAC and converted to python3 Tested and minor-revised

 Below original README